The Fox Glacier Village

 The terminal face of the glacier is only 5 km from the Fox Glacier village, a relaxed township surrounded by some of New Zealand’s most beautiful scenery including breath-taking views of New Zealand’s highest peaks Aoraki Mt Cook and Mt Tasman.
-The village provides travellers with various choices for guided glacial tours and other outdoor adventure activities, an Information Centre, Post Shop, Petrol Station, General Store, a good range of accommodation options and a sprinkling of superb café choices.
+The village provides travelers with various choices for guided glacial tours and other outdoor adventure activities, an Information Centre, Post Shop, Petrol Station, General Store, a good range of accommodation options, and a sprinkling of superb café choices.

 Fox Glacier village is 3.5 hours drive from Wanaka, just under 2 hours from Hokitika and 25 minutes from Franz Josef village.